 Let’s take a look at this upcycled kitchen cart we finished for a client!
 It has some surprising details that you will love!

 One of our customers stopped by to pick up a hand-built cabinet that she had ordered a few weeks ago and had a little peek into my workshop.
 Her eyes went directly to a small kitchen cart on wheels that was turned upside down and sitting on top of the huge pile of projects I have stored in the workshop.

 She has an eye just like me!
 I can walk into a thrift store, an auction, or a yard sale and spot certain pieces that I know have potential.

 This custom client is no different.

 Hubby removed the butcher block top and ran it through the planer.
 This machine completely removes dirt, grease, and marks that were on the top of the kitchen island.
 It would take me forever to sand it down to bare wood.
-The planer does this job in just minutes!
+The planner does this job in just minutes!
 It also corrects any warping that can occur with wood.

 He also removed the casters.
 They had a rubber section around the wheel and most of it has dry-rotted and fallen off.
 New locking casters were ordered right away!